 Edible Mushroom Liquid Culture Syringe 10cc, with sterile needle and alcohol swab.
-Buy three or more of any type (mix and match) and get 15% off.
-Discount applied automatically at checkout.

 Liquid cultures are a great way to maintain relatively sterile technique without expensive lab equipment.
 Decreased contamination means increased success in growing mushrooms!